ToyahJade/DO-U-Net/README.md

 # DO-U-Net
-Deep Neural Network for segmentation and counting.
+Deep Neural Network for segmentation and counting of objects in images.

-Source code for the DO-U-Net architecture will be made available upon the acceptance of the supporting publication, submitted to IDA 2020.
+DO-U-Net was published at the IDA 2020 Conference - see https://ida2020.org/ for more details, including the peer-reviewed paper.

 ### Contact
-For more information, please contact toyah.overton@alcis.org or info@alcis.org
+For more information, please contact toyah.overton@brunel.ac.uk